 - Third, I think it does have to be a story.
 It has to have dramatic tension.
 It can’t merely be about large economic or social or cultural forces without real people in there with whom the reader can identify.
 These are some of the important things that will engage the reader and keep him from saying, ‘This is dull, this is uninteresting.
 I’m not going to waste my time on this book.’

-James Alan McPherson is an American short story writer and essayist.
+James Alan McPherson was an American short story writer and essayist.
 In 1978, he became the first African-American writer to be awarded a Pulitzer Prize in Fiction for his short story collection Elbow Room.
-He has been a recipient of a Guggenheim Fellowship and a MacArthur Fellowship.
+He was a recipient of a Guggenheim Fellowship and a MacArthur Fellowship.